Disability

 Calculating the pay gap between those who declare they have a disability and those who have not:

-This means that on average, colleagues in Beyond Housing who declare they have a disability are paid 2.9% less than other colleagues.
-This is a reduction on last year’s pay gap which was 5.7.
+This means that on average, colleagues in Beyond Housing who declare they have a disability are paid 3.9% more than other colleagues.
+This is a reduction on last year’s pay gap which was 2.9% less.

-This means the average colleague who declares they have a disability are paid 6.3% less than other colleagues.
-This is an increase on the previous year’s pay gap which was 2.2% more.
+This means the average colleague who declares they have a disability are paid 3.4% more than other colleagues.
+This is a reduction on the previous year pay gap which was 6.3% less.

 Pay quartiles